ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 # Round 2: Ghosts
 We've been misled, ghosts don't come _from_ cemetaries, they are supposed to go _to_ cemetaries.
 Cemetaries themselves are spiritual deadzones, the only beings that can survive them are living creatures or deities.
 That creepy, surreal silence that spooks you when you've been through a cemetary?
 It is just the absense of most forms of spiritual life, in world overpopulated by spiritual activity.
-Though some deities do like to have some fun with us if we wander through; typically deities on your own spirit team.
+Though some deities do like to have some fun with us if we wander through; typically deities on our own spirit teams.

 Okay, now for the fun stuff. _How_ do we get rid of ghosts?